Activists air grievances about drilling in Alaska refuge

-The Fairbanks Daily News-Miner reports the open house format meeting on plans for lease sales on the refuge's coastal plain was quickly interrupted by protesters Monday.
+The open house format meeting on plans for lease sales on the refuge's coastal plain was quickly interrupted by protesters Monday, the Fairbanks Daily News-Miner reported .

-The protesters aired grievances about the meeting style, its short notice and the lack of consultation with Alaska Natives during the drafting process for the environmental impact statement.
+The meeting was planned to provide information about the project to the public to inform their comments, said Joe Balash, the assistant secretary for land and minerals management.

-Assistant Secretary for Land and Minerals Management Joe Balash says he feels the majority of Alaska residents still support drilling in the section of the refuge, but those against are "incredibly passionate about it and feel very strongly."
+But protesters used it to aired grievances about the meeting style, its short notice and the lack of consultation with Alaska Natives during the drafting process for the environmental impact statement.

 Sign Up and Save